Joost Dijkema. Pronounced "Yowst Dykuh-ma".

 The colourful follow-up 'Time Thief' (2019) expands the horizon of Dijkema’s music with meandering and intense guitar explorations on acoustic (6- and 12- string) and electric guitar, mutated bluegrass and lazy yet lingering folk-rock.
 On 'Time Thief' Dijkema explores the concept of time in regard to (sudden) loss, failure, anxiety, corrupted memories, love, strength, and the hope and insecurities relating to the near future.
 Again, Dijkema’s mesmerizing guitar playing – lively, transcendental and sometimes slightly rushed - and melodies are staggering.

 Besides his solo records Dijkema collaborated with dialect singer-songwriter Bert Hadders on the full length ‘Kokeleko’ (2019).
 Dijkema and Hadders also provided the atmospheric and haunting soundtrack for ‘De Poolse Bruid’, a play by TgECHO and Noord Nederlands Toneel (NNT) based on a movie with the same name.
 The play was staged in a monumental farm in Onderdendam.
-His other musical outputs are currently Reverse Cowgirls and Lost Heydays (a country-rock project with his Italian friend Gianni Tbay, also known as the Blues Against Youth).
+His other musical outputs were Reverse Cowgirls and Lost Heydays (a country-rock project with his Italian friend Gianni Tbay, also known as the Blues Against Youth).